Worta McCaskill-Stevens

-Worta J. McCaskill-Stevens (July 26, 1949 – November 15, 2023) was an American physician-scientist and medical oncologist specialized in cancer disparities research, management of comorbidities within clinical trials, and molecular research for cancer prevention interventions.
-She was chief of the community oncology and prevention trials research group at the National Cancer Institute.
+Worta J. McCaskill-Stevens (July 26, 1949 – November 15, 2023) was an American medical oncologist and a senior investigator at the National Cancer Institute (NCI).
+She was a leading authority on cancer prevention, clinical trials, and health equity.
+McCaskill-Stevens is best known for her leadership of the **NCI Community Oncology Research Program (NCORP)**, where, as Chief of the Community Oncology and Prevention Trials Research Group, she oversaw clinical cancer research in community settings across the United States and Internationally.

+She initially gained international recognition as the program director for the **STAR Trial** (Study of Tamoxifen and Raloxifene), a landmark study involving nearly 20,000 women that shaped modern protocols for breast cancer risk reduction.
+Throughout her career, McCaskill-Stevens championed the inclusion of racial and ethnic minorities in clinical trials, working to address systemic disparities in cancer outcomes.
+In 2023, the NCI established the *Worta McCaskill-Stevens Career Development Award* in her honor to fund future research in community oncology.

 Early life and education

 McCaskill-Stevens was born in Louisburg, North Carolina on July 26, 1949.
 She attended Washington University in St. Louis and the American College of Switzerland.
 McCaskill-Stevens worked as an intern for Time and as a medical editor for Marcel Dekker and the Guttmacher Institute.
 At Georgetown University School of Medicine, she started medical school at age 30, earning a M.D. in 1985 and completing an internal medicine residency.
 McCaskill-Stevens did a medical oncology fellowship at the Mayo Clinic.